|Page tools: Print Page Print All RSS Search this Product|

 QUALITY DECLARATION - SUMMARY

-In 2012, SDAC included detailed information on the following topics: need and receipt of assistance across common activities of daily living; aids used; specific impairments and underlying health conditions; education and employment restrictions; social and community participation; satisfaction with the quality and range of services received; self perception of health and well-being; patient experience; use of computers and the internet; carer’s assessment of the impact of their caring role; and standard demographic, labour force and other socio-economic information.
+In 2015, SDAC included detailed data on the following topics: need and receipt of assistance across common activities of daily living; aids used; specific impairments and underlying health conditions; education and employment restrictions; social and community participation; satisfaction with the quality and range of services received; self perception of health and well-being; patient experience; internet use; carer’s assessment of the impact of their caring role; and standard demographic, labour force and other socio-economic information.

-Microdata from the 2012 Survey of Disability, Ageing and Carers (SDAC) is available as a Basic CURF and in a TableBuilder.
+Microdata from the 2015 Survey of Disability, Ageing and Carers (SDAC) is available as a Basic CURF, through a DataLab and in a TableBuilder product.

-Detailed information about data items available, and the level of detail available, in each microdata product is provided in the data item lists, which can be accessed on the Downloads tab of this product.
+Detailed information about the data items available in each microdata product is provided in the data item lists, which can be accessed on the Downloads tab of this product.

-Information from the SDAC will be used by a wide range of public and private sector agencies, in particular the Department of Health, Department of Social Services, Australian Institute of Health and Welfare, the Productivity Commission and state and territory government departments with responsibility for planning support services for people with a disability, older people and carers.
+Information from the SDAC will be used by a wide range of public and private sector agencies, in particular the Department of Health, Department of Social Services, Australian Institute of Health and Welfare, National Disability Insurance Agency, the Productivity Commission and state and territory government departments with responsibility for planning support services for people with a disability, older people and carers.

-The most recent Survey of Disability, Ageing and Carers was conducted throughout Australia from August 2012 to March 2013.
-The ABS has been conducting similar surveys on a five to seven year basis since 1981.
+The most recent Survey of Disability, Ageing and Carers was conducted throughout Australia in two parts: the health establishment component, which ran from May to July 2015; and the household component, which was conducted from July to December 2015.
+The ABS has been conducting similar surveys on a three to seven year basis since 1981.
 The microdata products are released approximately 12 months after enumeration is completed.

-The microdata generally contains finer levels of detail of data items than what is otherwise published in other formats, for example, in Disability, Ageing and Carers, Australia: Summary of Findings, 2012 (cat. no. 4430.0).
+The microdata generally contains data items at finer levels of detail than what is otherwise published in other formats, for example, in the publication Disability, Ageing and Carers, Australia: Summary of Findings, 2015 (cat. no. 4430.0).
 For more information on the level of detail provided, see the associated data item listings.

-Steps to confidentialise the data made available on the microdata are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+Steps are taken to confidentialise the data made available on the microdata files in a way that maximises the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
 As a result, it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
 Further information about the steps taken to confidentialise the SDAC microdata is available through the following links:

 Using the CURF